LalithShiyam/QIMP-tools/PANDA/Readme.md

 # PANDA: PET nAvigators usiNg Deep leArning

-PANDA pipeline, is a computational toolbox for generating PET navigators using Generative Adversarial networks.
+PANDA pipeline, is a computational toolbox (MATLAB + python) for generating PET navigators using Generative Adversarial networks.